Department of… Research

 Duration: 09/2022 - 08/2023

-The central unique selling point of the project is the synthesis and integration of the entire cycle from the identification and prioritization of urgent research and care needs, through systematic modeling, evidence synthesis, the consecutive transparent and multi-perspective derivation of recommendations for clinical care and public health, to the systematic implementation of these recommendations in national clinical networks and cross-sectoral, multi-professional settings.
+The uniqueness of the project constitutes of synthesis and integration of the entire cycle.
+This includes the identification and prioritization of urgent research and care needs through systematic modeling, evidence synthesis, the consecutive transparent and multi-perspective derivation of recommendations for clinical care and public health and the systematic implementation of these recommendations in national clinical networks and cross-sectoral, multi-professional settings.

 WP2: Surveillance, infection prevention and control